PeterMPhillips/liquid-democracy/README.md

 ## Notes
 Undoubtadly, liquid democracy adds a lot of complexity that can be computationally expensive on the EVM.
 As it stands, these contracts are only useful for small organizations.

+Potentially, one could expand the scope and size of an organzation by having a hierarchy of these LiquidDAOs where users within the DAO have a liquid democratic vote for what vote the LiquidDAO will make.
+The hierachy could be also have a liquid democratic structure.
+One could potentially have any number of levels of DAOs within DAOs.

+In this scenario, a DAO's vote power could be weighted by how many of the users voted for the decision.
+And at that point, the organization would essentially be a neural network of DAOs.